RePsychLing/TutorialSetup/README.md

 ## Integrated Development Environments

-Editing and running Julia code is supported in both the [Atom editor](https://atom.io) and [VSCode](https://code.visualstudio.com).
+Editing and running Julia code is supported in both [VSCode](https://code.visualstudio.com) and the [Atom editor](https://atom.io).
+They are IDEs similar to RStudio.
+The VSCode support is documented at https://www.julia-vscode.org.
 The Atom support is called Juno and is documented at https://junolab.github.io.
-The VSCode support is documented at https://www.julia-vscode.org
+At least on some systems VSCode recognizes default installations of Julia and automatically sets the necessary paths.
+We recommend to start with installations of Julia and VSCode.

 Either of these environments is fine for this workshop.